rsksmart/devportal-1.0/_quick-start/step1-install-rsk-local-node.md

 RSKj is the software for running RSK nodes.

-There are [several ways](/rsk/node/install/) to set up a RSK node.
+There are [several ways](/rsk/node/install/) to set up an RSK node.
 Here, we will download a JAR file, and run it using the Java SDK that has been installed.